Geraldine Moran's GAA: Patrick Morans

-Originally known as Dun Laoghaire Commercials the club was founded in 1920 winning a Dublin Intermediate Football Championship in its first year.
+Patrick Morans, originally known as Dun Laoghaire Commercials, was founded in 1920 and won a Dublin Intermediate Football Championship in its first year.
 The club played both football and hurling and at one stage were a senior hurling club.
 The club changed its name shortly afterwards to Patrick Morans in memory of a founding member.
-Patrick Moran from Boyle, Roscommon was involved in the 1916 rising and in 1920 accused of assassination of a British army officer.
-He was jailed in Kilmainham and later hung in Mountjoy jail in 1921.
-Moran had during his time in Kilmainham been offered a chance of escape with Frank Teeling a player of the O’Tooles club, Ernie O’Malley and Simon Donnelly.
-But believing he had a sound alibi Moran turned the opportunity down.
+Patrick Moran from Boyle, Roscommon was involved in the 1916 Rising and in 1920 accused of assassination of a British army officer.
+He was jailed in Kilmainham and later hanged in Mountjoy jail in 1921.
+During his time in Kilmainham, Moran was offered a chance of escape with Frank Teeling, a player of the O’Tooles club, Ernie O’Malley and Simon Donnelly.
+But believing he had a sound alibi, Moran turned the opportunity down.
 A plaque was unveiled and a park named in his honour in 1966 by Éamon de Valera.

 Amalgamation

-Both Foxrock Geraldines and Patrick Morans decided to join forces in the early 1970s as both club were experiencing difficulties in fielding.
+Both Foxrock Geraldines and Patrick Morans decided to join forces in the early 1970s.
+Both clubs had been experiencing difficulties in fielding teams.
 They played senior hurling for three years before football became the dominant sport.
-The club won several leagues and cups in the 1970s and 1980s bit with the absence of a juvenile section continued to experience difficulties in fielding.
-A juvenile section was started up in the 1990s and took part in the Wicklow league, however it was short lived and disbanded by 1996.
+The club won several leagues and cups in the 1970s and 1980s, but the absence of a juvenile section continued to experience difficulties in fielding.
+A juvenile section was started up in the 1990s and took part in the Wicklow league, however it was short-lived and had disbanded by 1996.
 The club won a football cup in 2000 but with the lack of players experienced a drop down the leagues.
 The juvenile section was eventually restarted and has grown to eight teams today.
-2011 was to be a very successful year for the club in its 125 year of existence.
+2011 was to be a very successful year for the club in its 125th year of existence.
 The under 14 team won the Division 6 Football feile.
 The minor football team were division 4A runners up.
-The club won it first championship in 2011 in Junior Football, one of Dublin's oldest clubs beating one of its newest, Tyrrelstown in the final.
+The club won its first championship in 2011 in Junior Football, with one of Dublin's oldest clubs beating one of its newest, Tyrrelstown in the final.